Psychological & Brain Sciences Major, Personality and Individual Differences Specialization

 Required Courses

-Completion of an equivalent course transferred from another institution, if approved by the director of undergraduate studies.
+- Completion of an equivalent course transferred from another institution, if approved by the Director of Undergraduate Studies.

-An AP psychology test score of 5, an IB score of 6 or 7, or a British A-Level grade of A.
+- An AP Psychology test score of 5, an IB score of 6 or 7, or a British A-Level grade of A.

-- Psych 300 Introduction to Psychological Statistics
+- PSYCH 3000 Introduction to Psychological Statistics

-In cases where an exemption is granted (e.g., Psych 100B, Psych 300), no credits are earned toward the major, so exempt courses must be made up with additional P&BS content electives (approved by the major advisor).
+For cases in which an exemption is granted (e.g., PSYCH 1000, Psych 3000), no credits are earned toward the major, so exempt courses must be made up with additional Psychology & Brain Sciences (P&BS) content electives (approved by the major advisor).

 Core Requirements